discord-tickets/docs/includes/discord-application.md

 6. Navigate to the `Bot` page

 	1. Click `View Token`, then **copy the token and set it as your `DISCORD_TOKEN` environment variable.**
-	2. Optionally, disable the "Public Bot" option to prevent other people from adding your bot to their servers.
-Before you can disable it go to to the `Installation` page and set `Install Link` to `None`.
-Save changes after which you disable the "Public Bot" in `Bot` page.
+	2. We highly recommend disabling the "Public Bot" option to prevent other people from adding your bot to their servers.
+Before you can do so, you will need to go to to the `Installation` page and set `Install Link` to `None`.
+After saving changes, return to the `Bot` page and disable the "Public Bot" option.

 	![Screenshot](/img/discord-application-5.png)